KittyGiraudel/site/_posts/2012-11-09-redesign-blog.md

 ---

-Hi guys!
+Hi people!
 As you can see, I have big news.
 I've changed a few things on hugogiraudel.com in order to make it look like a little bit more aesthetic and/or professionnal.
 What do you say?

 Actually, this is the very recent redesign of [http://daverupert.com](http://daverupert.com) (nice job by the way) who led me to do such a task.
 You see, for months (almost years!) and I don't really know why, I thought I had to manage a CMS like WordPress or whatever to handle a blog.
 But why bother?
 Simple HTML/CSS pushing on a server and this is done, right?